Impact of the local valley splitting on the coherence of conveyor-belt spin shuttling in $^{28}$Si/SiGe: Results

 The Fourier transform of the singlet-triplet data recorded at $B=\SI{0.3}{\tesla}$ (Fig.~\ref{fig:shuttle_time_measurements}f) again reveals the initialization of a mixture of valley occupations, with one component dominant over the other.
 After the passage of the first spin-valley resonance, both components nearly vanish.
-Interestingly, at larger $d$ the visibility of one component tends to recover and vanish in the vicinity of the passage through the next resonance marked by another vertical dashed line in (Fig.~\ref{fig:shuttle_time_measurements}f).
+Interestingly, at larger $d$ the visibility of one component tends to recover and vanish in the vicinity of the passage through the next resonance marked by another vertical dashed line (Fig.~\ref{fig:shuttle_time_measurements}f, $d=\SI{150}{\nano \meter}-\SI{220}{\nano \meter}$).
 The reason for the apparent recovery of the oscillations is a peculiarity of the $P_\text{S}(d, \tau_\text{S})$ measurement scheme.
 Larger values of $d$ are dominantly recorded at larger shuttle velocities, and consequently shuttle sequences with small velocities do not contribute to the Fourier transform at larger $d$.
 Since the passage of spin-valley resonances with larger velocities tends to preserve the spin coherence, as we noted above, the coherence at larger $d$ tends to recover.
 A natural explanation of this behavior is the transition between adiabatic and diabatic passage through the spin-valley resonance \cite{Langrock23}.
-The adiabatic passage at low $v_\text{S}$ leads to spin-valley flip-flop that converts superposition of spin states into a superposition of valley states.
-The latter is then rapidly dephased due to valley splitting fluctuations (see Supplementary Note IV and VIB).
-We quantitatively confirm this effect by simulations of the data in Fig.~\ref{fig:shuttle_time_measurements}c,f based on realistic assumption of the spin-valley-coupling $\Delta_\text{sv} \lesssim 300$ neV and the recorded $\EVS$ map, from which $\mathrm{d}\EVS/\mathrm{d}x \approx \! \SI{3}{\micro\electronvolt\per\nano\meter}$ is extracted at the resonance.
+The adiabatic passage at low $v_\text{S}$ leads to spin-valley flip-flop that converts superposition of spin states into a superposition of valley states (see Supplementary Note VII).
+The latter is then rapidly dephased due to valley splitting fluctuations (see Supplementary Note VIIIB).
+We quantitatively confirm this effect by simulation of the data in Fig.~\ref{fig:shuttle_time_measurements}f based on realistic assumption of the spin-valley-coupling $\Delta_\text{sv} \lesssim 300$\,neV and the recorded $\EVS$ map (see Supplementary Note IX), from which $\mathrm{d}\EVS/\mathrm{d}x \approx \SI{3}{\micro\electronvolt\per\nano\meter}$ is extracted at the resonance.
 The probability $P_{\text{svf}}$ for a spin-valley flip-flop at the spin-valley resonance is:

 where $v_\delta \! \equiv \! |\mathrm{d}\EVS/\mathrm{d}x| \cdot v_\text{S}$.
-For $v_\text{S}>\SI{2.8}{\meter /\second}$, we find $Q_{\text{svf}}\approx 1$; thus the passage is diabatic, and the spin-valley flip-flop is suppressed.
+For $v_\text{S}>\SI{2.8}{\meter /\second}$, we find $P_{\text{svf}} \! \ll \!
+1$; thus the passage is diabatic, and the spin-valley flip-flop is suppressed.